 A good 2.1 Honours undergraduate degree in a relevant discipline or significant professional or other relevant experience If you studied your first degree outside the UK, see the international entry requirements.

 Evidence of prior alternative learning such as professional qualifications or certifications.

 English language proficiency.
 See English language tests and qualifications.

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.

 Months of entry

-The MSc in Teaching English to Speakers of Other Languages (TESOL) is designed to be useful to both experienced English language teachers as well as those considering a career in English language teaching.
+The TESOL MSc gives students the opportunity to integrate the theory and practice of teaching English to speakers of other languages with the flexibility to select modules of interest and of benefit to your future career.
+It is designed to be useful to both experienced English language teachers as well as those considering a career in English language teaching.

-- Join experienced practitioners and scholars in our English language teaching community, with opportunities to be involved in ongoing professional development events and the annual English for Academic Purposes (EAP) conference.
+- Join experienced practitioners and scholars in the English language teaching community, with opportunities to be involved in ongoing professional development events and the annual English for Academic Purposes (EAP) conference.